 That winter, North Wales experienced some of the worst snowfalls in recent memory, trapping many sheep under several metres of snow.
 So it was a joy to see the spring lambs bouncing around as I started the spring campaign from Knighton along Offa’s Dyke to Welshpool, where I caught a train back to Mach, to complete GW.

 Machynlleth was still recovering from the murder of April Jones and pink ribbons adorned every gate, door knock and tree in the area.
 Stern notices warned the Press to keep away.
 I headed for Llanbrynmair over a series of hills and back into central Wales.
-Mist made navigation interesting, but a new Smartphone App worked wonders at getting me back on the path.
+The mist made navigation interesting, but a new Smartphone App worked wonders at getting me back on the path.
 The B&B was cosy and a nice pub meal set me up for the next day, but I had strangely acquired a nasty heel blister.
 Suitably taped up and Compeed applied, I set off into excellent scenery past Cerig-Y-Tan.
 The weather was hail, rain, sun, mist, wind, rainbow – the full menu.
 I met the trail officer en route burying waymark posts across a moorland.
 No doubt to be very handy for future walkers.
 It was a long day before I saw Lake Vyrnwy and fell into a wonderful B&B, a former Foreman’s cottage from the construction of the dam.
-The Welsh hospitality and natter over a lovely set tea was heart warming.
+The Welsh hospitality and natter over a lovely set tea was heartwarming.
 The FWB the next morning was beyond compare, no debate about that.

 My blister had stopped complaining as I approached Dolanog and the Ann Griffiths walk.
 The walking landscape was blending back into the Welsh Marches scenery familiar to Offa’s Dyke walkers as it progressed along the River Vyrnwy.
 Arriving at a pub, in Meifod, I woofed down a meal and chatted to the local farmers, catching up on the days sporting results.
 As I walked to the B&B the blister flamed up and I hobbled into my room to check the damage.
-The bursted blister didn’t smell that good, so a full clean and soak in alcohol plus fresh dressings was needed.
-It is probably best that I do not go into detail, but this is the worse case of foot damage I have had.
+The burst blister didn’t smell that good, so a full clean and soak in alcohol plus fresh dressings were needed.
+It is best that I do not go into detail, but this is the worse case of foot damage I have had.
 I am desperate to know why.